-Hailed as one of the most provocative films of the year, Pedro Almodóvar’s ‘The Skin I Live In’ is a bizarre drama about a genius plastic surgeon Dr. Robert Ledgard (Antonio Banderas) who creates a new type of human skin, which is resistant to all sorts of damage, including burns.
-However, haunted by past personal tragedies – the death of his wife Gal and daughter Norma, Dr. Ledgard soon goes too far in his scientific experiments when he starts to experiment on his newly captive prisoner Vera (Elena Anaya).
-The film, which, incidentally, marks the first collaboration in twenty one years between Antonio Banderas and Almodóvar (Tie Me Up!
-Tie Me Down!
-(1990)), is an outstanding achievement, containing masterfully controlled direction, brilliant film compositions and strong lead performances.
+Hailed as one of the most provocative films of the year, Pedro Almodóvar’s ‘The Skin I Live In’ is a bizarre drama about a genius plastic surgeon Dr. Robert Ledgard (Antonio Banderas) who creates a new type of human skin resistant to all sort of damage, including burns.
+However, haunted by his past personal tragedies – the death of his wife Gal and daughter Norma, Dr. Ledgard soon goes too far in his scientific experiments when he starts to experiment on his newly captive prisoner Vera (Elena Anaya).
+The film, which, incidentally, marks the first collaboration in twenty-one years between Antonio Banderas and Almodóvar (‘Tie Me Up!
+Tie Me Down!’
+(1990)), is an outstanding achievement, containing masterfully-controlled direction, brilliant film compositions and strong lead performances.

-There have been numerous debates as to the genre of this film.
-From psychological thriller to horror and melodrama, the film seems to encapsulate nearly every genre.
-The correct classification seems to be a mystery drama with a horror twist (psychosexual drama?).
-Nevertheless, the film seems to trespass any boundaries of classification in arousing a sense of eerie uncertainty as to its subject and plot.
-As with ‘Shame’ (2011), there will be either those who will love it or those who will hate and consider it grossly shocking, if not horrifying.
+There have been some debates about the genre of ‘The Skin I Live In‘.
+From psychological thriller to horror and melodrama, the film may encapsulate nearly every genre.
+The correct classification seems to be: a mystery drama with a horror twist (psycho-sexual drama?).
+The film seems to trespass on every boundary of a rigid classification, and arouses a sense of eerie uncertainty regarding its subject and plot.
+As with ‘Shame’ (2011), there will be either those who fall in love with it instantly, or those who will hate it and consider it grossly shocking, if not downright horrifying.